 She knows your worst vulnerabilities and all your weak spots and always makes sure to chisel away at them in the most excruciating manner.

 Despite your best efforts, you very occasionally explode at her.

 Your rare explosions are probably not your bullying message.

 When, despite your most sincere and heroic efforts, you still crash on your face, that isn’t really counted so much as your fault (especially if it's happening so infrequently).

 (Of course I understand why you’re getting so angry.
 I get angry about this stuff, too!
-I am speaking theoretically.)
+At this point, we're speaking theoretically.)

 The Kli Yakar compares this situation to leaves blowing in the wind that get angry at other leaves for bumping into them when it’s the wind that is causing all the friction.

 In some ways, this is harder and calls for grittier fine-tuning than dealing with Shani the Future Psychopath.

 Though it is a very tall order, it's also a way of getting you to truly increase your emuna and awareness that This World, convincing as it may be, is really just an illusion.